DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

 Distinguishing between debit and actual.
 On the one hand, configuration will describe the debit side and facts will cover the actual side n server.

-Kommentar JS: Den Satz verstehe ich nicht so ganz.
-Fehlt da irgendwas von Deinen Gedanken? :-)

-Tests of configurations
+Kommentar: Den Satz verstehe ich nicht so ganz.
+Fehlt da irgendwas von Deinen Gedanken? :-) Tests of configurations

 Configuration can be distributed in push mode